emma-vic/Chicken/README.md

 # Emma's Personal <em> GoGo SqueeZ </em> Experiment
-<p> <em>*I am no nutritionist or dietitian in any way, and a scientific conclusion can not be made.
+<p> <em>*I am no nutritionist in any way, and a scientific conclusion can not be made.
 This site is for fun, so if you're on a time crunch you might not find this site worth reading.
 The evidence I provided was, in fact, true, and I will leave you on the main point -- eat some GoGo SqueeZ.</em> </p>
 <img src="DSCF7343.JPG" width=300 height =200>
   <body> Me with a happy smile right after I ate my fourth <em> GoGo SqueeZ</em> pouch on Wednesday</body>
 <style> h1 {color:red;} </style>